Posted: 06/14/2012 | June 14th, 2012

 A lot of people hate cruises.
-Oversized boats filled with oversized people.
+“Oversized boats filled with oversized people.”
 There’s a particular disdain for them among backpackers and other “real” travelers.
-“Cruises aren’t travel,” people say, “You don’t get to experience the local culture.
+“Cruises aren’t travel,” people say.
+“You don’t get to experience the local culture.
 You don’t get to explore the places you visit.
-You are shuttled from place to place in pre-fabricated tours in gigantic groups.”
-Cruises are considered fake travel for people who want to pretend they are traveling some place without having to do any actual traveling.
+You’re shuttled from place to place in pre-fabricated tours in gigantic groups.”
+Cruises are considered fake travel for people who want to pretend they’re traveling some place without having to do any actual traveling.

 I’ve been on three cruises my entire life.
 The first was when I was 16 and went with my family around the Caribbean.
-I remember going to Cozumel, Mexico and sneaking off to drink Kahlua on the beach.
-(Sorry, mom and dad.
+I remember going to Cozumel, Mexico, and sneaking off to drink Kahlúa on the beach.
+(Sorry, Mom and Dad.
 I guess you had to find out sometime!)

-I love cruises for the same reason that everyone else hates them – because cruises are not travel.
+I love cruises for the same reason that everyone else hates them: because cruises are not travel.